yiisoft/yii2/docs/guide/db-query-builder.md

 }
 ```

-When the connection is no longer necessary, it can be closed:
+When the connection is no longer necessary and the result set has been retrieved, it can be closed:

 ```php
 $unbufferedDb->close();
 ```

+> Note: unbuffered query uses less memory on the PHP-side, but can increase the load on the MySQL server.
+It is recommended to design your own code with your production practice for extra massive data, [for example, divide the range for integer keys, loop them with Unbuffered Queries](https://github.com/yiisoft/yii2/issues/8420#issuecomment-296109257).